Taboo, Swear, or Curse Words

 (I censored these words to be more appropriate):

 Long story short, Medieval superstitions and modern academia are responsible for determining which words are acceptable socially.
-The Bible gives us principles like “let no corrupt communication come to form your mouth” (Ephesians 4:29).
-As well as what Jesus says about not insulting people in anger (Matt 5:21-22) or defiling yourself with words of your mouth (Matt 15:16-20).
+The Bible gives us principles like “let no corrupt communication come to form your mouth” (Ephesians 4:29), as well as what Jesus says about not insulting people in anger (Matt 5:21-22) or defiling yourself with words of your mouth (Matt 15:16-20).
 However, these principles have to be applied correctly and at the right time.
 We should not make up rules about specific words if they do not actually violate these principles, especially if they are based on superstitions (like fearing Satan) and out-of-context beliefs about taboo subjects like sex and poop.
-Unbelievers see this nonsense as hypocrisy, and they would be correct since no modern swear words are listed in the bible as evil.
+Unbelievers see this nonsense as hypocrisy, and they would be correct since no modern swear words are listed in the Bible as evil.
 So we should always point to what is commanded to define sin and make sure we don’t turn cultural taboos into theological commands.

-Eve altered God’s command in Gen 2:16-17 when talking to the serpent in Genesis 3:2.
-God said they could eat all of the trees except for the one with the knowledge of good and evil or else they will die.
+Eve altered God’s command in Genesis 2:16-17 when talking to the serpent in Genesis 3:2.
+God said they could eat all of the trees except for the one with the knowledge of good and evil, or else they would die.
 So the command was not to eat it.
 However, Eve told the serpent that the command was not to touch or eat it.
 Eve modified the command into a man-made tradition.
-She could have grabbed the fruit, shoved it down the serpent’s throat, and tossed him out of the garden and it would not be a sin because she did not eat it.
-We need to make sure we don’t claim the bible says something that it doesn’t.
-That would be tampering with God’s commands which is something that has plagued Christianity with superstition and legalism for far too long.
-Besides damn, ass, and hell are in the KJV translation of the Bible, so why would God, DAMN someone to HELL for talking about an ASS?
+She could have grabbed the fruit, shoved it down the serpent’s throat, and tossed him out of the garden, and it would not be a sin because she did not eat it.
+We need to make sure we don’t claim the Bible says something that it doesn’t.
+That would be tampering with God’s commands, which is something that has plagued Christianity with superstition and legalism for far too long.
+Besides damn, ass, and hell are in the KJV translation of the Bible, so why would God, “DAMN someone to HELL for talking about an ASS?”

-James 3:1 Dear brothers and sisters, not many of you should become teachers in the church, for we who teach will be judged more strictly.
+James 3:1 [NLT] Dear brothers and sisters, not many of you should become teachers in the church, for we who teach will be judged more strictly.
 2 Indeed, we all make many mistakes.
 For if we could control our tongues, we would be perfect and could also control ourselves in every other way.
 3 We can make a large horse go wherever we want by means of a small bit in its mouth.
 4 And a small rudder makes a huge ship turn wherever the pilot chooses to go, even though the winds are strong.
 5 In the same way, the tongue is a small thing that makes grand speeches.
 But a tiny spark can set a great forest on fire.
 6 And among all the parts of the body, the tongue is a flame of fire.
 It is a whole world of wickedness, corrupting your entire body.
 It can set your whole life on fire, for it is set on fire by hell itself.
 7 People can tame all kinds of animals, birds, reptiles, and fish, 8 but no one can tame the tongue.
 It is restless and evil, full of deadly poison.
 9 Sometimes it praises our Lord and Father, and sometimes it curses those who have been made in the image of God.
 10 And so blessing and cursing come pouring out of the same mouth.
 Surely, my brothers and sisters, this is not right!
 11 Does a spring of water bubble out with both fresh water and bitter water?
 12 Does a fig tree produce olives, or a grapevine produce figs?
 No, and you can’t draw fresh water from a salty spring.
 13 If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom.

-Controlling our tongue matters according to James ch.
-3, so Christians should make sure their speech represents the kingdom since they are ambassadors of Christ (2 Cor 5:20).
-The point of this article is to acknowledge that there is no literal bible verse that says specific words are sin, but Christians must always speak as if they are representing God because they are and so their speech reflects what they represent.
+The point of this article is to acknowledge that no literal Bible verse says specific words are sin, but Christians must always speak as if they are representing God because they are, and so their speech reflects what they represent.

 Matt 15:16 “Don’t you understand yet?”
 Jesus asked.
 17 “Anything you eat passes through the stomach and then goes into the sewer.
 18 But the words you speak come from the heart—that’s what defiles you.
 19 For from the heart come evil thoughts, murder, adultery, all sexual immorality, theft, lying, and slander.
 20 These are what defile you.
 Eating with unwashed hands will never defile you.”

 To bring home my point about how words themselves can’t be a sin (unless associated with God’s name) because definitions change a lot.
-However, it’s worth being mindful of how we use them especially when interacting with people who are offended by certain words.
+However, it’s worth being mindful of how we use them, especially when interacting with people offended by certain words.
 If unbelievers reject the gospel message for what it is, then it is their choice, but the careless behavior of a Christian shouldn’t be a reason someone rejects the gospel.